Backtesting.py Quick Start User Guide¶

 self.sell()

-, the data the strategy is simulated on is available as an instance variable
+In init() as well as in next(), the data the strategy is simulated on is available as an instance variable

-, we declare and compute indicators indirectly by wrapping them in
+In init(), we declare and compute indicators indirectly by wrapping them in

-function) along with any arguments to call it with (our close values and the MA lag).
+The wrapper is passed a function (our SMA function) along with any arguments to call it with (our close values and the MA lag).
 Indicators wrapped in this way will be automatically plotted, and their legend strings will be intelligently inferred.

-, we simply check if the faster moving average just crossed over the slower one.
+In next(), we simply check if the faster moving average just crossed over the slower one.
 If it did and upwards, we close the possible short position and go long; if it did and downwards, we close the open long position and go short.
 Note, we don't adjust order size, so Backtesting.py assumes maximal possible position.
 We use

 backtesting.lib.crossover()